Miss Teschmacher: "Get out!"

 Williamson: Will you get out of here?
 Will you get out of here?
 Will you?
 I'm trying to run an office here.
 Now, will you go to lunch?
 Go to lunch.
 Will you go to lunch!

-- Donkey Kong 64: GET OUT!, pity the poor gamer who wandered into the Angry Aztec temple or the Crystal Caves cabins and had to deal with Krosshair.
+- Donkey Kong 64: GET OUT!, pity the poor gamer who wandered into the Angry Aztec temple or the Crystal Caves cabins and had to deal with Kroc.

 - In Kingdom Hearts II, Beast yells this when his and Sora's Limit is initiated.
-Justified, since all the Heartless in that world are unwanted intruders in his castle.
+Justified, since Xaldin, as well as all of the Heartless and Nobodies that accompany him, are unwanted intruders in his castle.

 - Get a Game Over on Stage 8 of Gradius Gaiden, and the announcer tells you to "get out of here" and give up.